 The elusiveness of digital paper

 For years I’ve had a fascination with the idea of digital paper.
-It’s a concept that people have been working towards since the dawn of computing.
-Before the mouse was invented there was the aptly-named Stylator and the RAND Tablet.
+I’m not alone.
+People have been drawn to this idea since early devices like the Stylator (1957) and RAND Tablet (1964).

 - Instantaneous touch response (under 1 millisecond)